1948 Accra riots: Background

-In January 1948, the Ga chief, Nii Kwabena Bonne III, known in private life as Theodore Taylor (1888–1968), had organized a boycott of all European imports in response to their inflated prices.
+In January 1948, the Ga chief, Nii Kwabena Bonne III, known in private life as Theodore Taylor (1888–1968), had organised a boycott of all European imports in response to their inflated prices.
 The boycott's aim was to press the foreign traders known as the Association of West African Merchants (AWAM) to reduce the inflated prices of their goods.
 The boycott was followed by a series of riots in early February 1948.
-The day the boycott was scheduled to end, 28 February, coincided with a march by veterans of World War II.
+The day the boycott was scheduled to end, 28 February, coincided with a march in Accra by veterans of World War II.